MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

         <p>Menus and context menus save space by organizing commands and hiding them until the user needs them.
 Users typically access a menu or context menu by clicking a button or right-clicking a control.</p>

-        <p>The <a href="../controls-and-patterns/command-bar-flyout.md">command bar flyout </a> is a type of contextual menu that combines the benfits of a command bar and a context menu into a single control.
+        <p>The <a href="../controls-and-patterns/command-bar-flyout.md">command bar flyout </a> is a type of contextual menu that combines the benefits of a command bar and a context menu into a single control.
 It can provide shortcuts to commonly-used actions and provide access to secondary commands that are only relevant in certain contexts, such as clipboard or custom commands.</p>

         <p>UWP also provides a set of traditional menus and context menus; for more info, see the <a href="../controls-and-patterns/menus.md">menus and context menus overview</a>.</p>
 :::row-end:::